LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 (both laugh)

 MA: Ok, let's move on.
 You have two other paintings here that are of the same size as The New Middle Class.
 One has the title A Baroque Ode to the Lipstick Feminists' Attack On a Village.
-That seems to have a more immediate, albeit also allegorical, statement than the first painting we discussed.
+That seems to have a more immediate, albeit also allegorical, statement than that first painting we discussed.
 Or so I think.

 JSV: Well, okay.
-Uhm, as you and I may know, the onset of the Baroque era actually popularized, or rather made it almost a rule to have, black backgrounds . . . in order for Baroque works to have something to dramatize their Church narratives further with.
+Uhm, as you and I may know, the onset of the Baroque era actually popularized, or rather made it almost a rule to have, black backgrounds . . . in order for Baroque works to have something to further dramatize their Church narratives with.
 And that's what I'm doing here.
 I placed the whole thing in a sort of night hour.

 It's like this. . . .